Van McCoy & the Soul City Symphony: "The Hustle"

 "The Hustle" was a Pop Pick in the 12 April 1975 issue of Cash Box.
 The reviewer said that the song, a Hugo and Luigi production which was arranged and conducted by Van and his Soul City Symphony was a tapestry of vivid colors.
 The percussive undercurrent was noted and the reviewer said that it added spark to the production.
 The high chart potential was noted as well.

 On the week of 19 July, "The Hustle" was at no. 1 on the Cash Box Top 100 Singles chart.

 Pictured on page 16 in the 2 August issue of Cash Box, Van McCoy was with Jim Tyrell, the vice-president of CBS Records.
 He was at the Seafood Playhouse where F.O.R.E.
 (Fraternity of Record Executives) had their 4th annual disco party the previous week.
 With executives from most other record companies present, Avco-Embassy records presented McCoy with his gold record for selling a million copies of "The Hustle".
-McCoy was also presented with a plaque by F.O.R.E. for his outstanding achievement in the music bbusiness.
+McCoy was also presented with a plaque by F.O.R.E. for his outstanding achievement in the music business.
 McCoy was also pictured on page 30 in the same issue with Frankie Crocker, holding his gold record for achieving a million and a half sales.